Home | Services | Who's who | Children & Young People | Parish Hall | Friends of the Church | Get in touch

 There is no fee payable for a service of Baptism.

-Confirmation marks the point in the Christian journey at which you affirm for yourself the faith into which you have been baptized and your intention to live a life of committed discipleship.
+Baptism marks the point in the Christian journey at which you affirm for yourself the faith into which you have been baptized and your intention to live a life of committed discipleship.
 This affirmation is confirmed through prayer and the laying on of hands by the confirming bishop.
 The Church also asks God to give you power through the Holy Spirit to enable you to live in the way of Jesus.

 Please contact the Vicar or Churchwardens to discuss these services.